Texas · South Central

 The top techniques for Lake Fork are Swimbait, Texas rig, Carolina rig, Jerkbait.
 Bass push deep to timber at 15–25 ft.

 Spring pre-spawn (March–April) produces the largest fish at Lake Fork.
 Trophy season peaks February through April.
-Fall is the most consistent season for numbers — schooling bass chase shad on main lake points.
+Fall is the most consistent season for numbers.

 Bass push deep to timber at 15–25 ft.
 Carolina rig and drop shot around submerged brush piles.
 Night fishing with dark Texas-rigged worms.